SAFe vs LeSS

 Here we are talking about two of the most popular Agile scaling frameworks, SAFe and LeSS

-What is SAFe®: Scaled Agile Framework®?
+What is SAFe?
+Scaled Agile Framework®?

-SAFe is a framework that works well for sizable companies that can have hundreds of teams working on projects.
+SAFe is a framework that works well for sizable companies with hundreds of teams working on projects.
 The concept of Agile Release Trains (ART) provides a reliable system for designing and delivering software products.
 ARTs align different groups on a cadence of eight to twelve weeks for Program Increments (PI).
 Before the next PI begins, the teams involved take the time to determine what they will achieve and resolve cross-functional needs and issues.

 Advantages of SAFe:

-• SAFe addresses business aspects that other frameworks don’t: for example, With Portfolio Management takes a holistic view that benefits the entire organization.
-Business strategies are mapped into initiatives, then features, then stories of work.
-From top to bottom, a clear pathway is defined.
+• SAFe addresses business aspects that other frameworks don’t: for example, Portfolio Management takes a holistic view that benefits the entire organization.

 • It provides a framework for parallel working across different teams, sometimes in varied global locations.